Englios/DS-Asses-BloodDonor/README.md

 This is a Telegram bot that makes visualization according to MoH Blood Donations Data.
 It is written in Python and uses the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library.

 ## Usage
-The bot is currently hosted on AWS ECS using the Docker Container.
+The bot is currently hosted on Digital Ocean via the Docker Container.
 You can find it [here](https://t.me/blooddonationbot).Alternatively, you can host it yourself by following the instructions below.

 ## Features
 - Daily Job that sends the latest up to date statistics